ThiagoEvoa/flutter_examples/README.md

 ### Configuration

 #### iOS Info.plist
+> Add those lines into the Info.plist, to be able to ask for user permission

 ```dart
 <key>NSFaceIDUsageDescription</key>
 <string>The app need your permission to use biometric</string>
 ```

 #### Android Manifest.xml
+> Add those lines into the Manifest.xml, to be able to ask for user permission

 ```dart
 <uses-permission android:name="android.permission.USE_FINGERPRINT"/>
 ```